-We, then, selectively pick instances that support our impression about the other person.
-Whenever their actions reaffirm our view of them, it gives us joy, else, it gives grief.
+We, then, selectively pick instances that support our impression of the other person.
+Whenever their actions reaffirm our view of them, it gives us joy, or else it gives us grief.
 There is a constant battle between how we want them to be versus how they really are.
 The wider the gap between our perception and their truth, the greater the pain.
 To resolve the inner conflict, we continue to focus on incidents that validate our opinion about them.

-But, because our view is not real, we constantly get tossed between happiness and suffering, between joys and sorrows.
+But, because our view is not real, we constantly get tossed between happiness and suffering, between joy and sorrow.
 And why is our view not real, you may ask?
-Well, because it’s mostly based on our perception of the other person than on any tangible reality.
+Well, because it’s mostly based on our perception of the other person rather than on any tangible reality.
 Allow me to elucidate the actual meditation to simplify it for you.
 As follows:

 Imagine you are in a room with three other people — your best friend, your worst enemy and a stranger (just recall the face of any stranger you might have seen in the last 24 hours for this meditation).
 Take a good look at your friend, at your enemy and then at the stranger.
 Thinking about your best friend will evoke positive emotions in you whereas meditating on your enemy will bring negative emotions to the brim.
 Recalling the stranger should induce neither positive nor negative emotions in you.
 Reflect on them repeatedly and do so for about ten minutes.

-Now, concentrate on your friend and examine the feelings it arouses in you.
-Ask yourself why do I feel this way about this person?
+Now, concentrate on your friend and examine the feelings aroused in you.
+Ask yourself, why do I feel this way about this person?
 Your mind will come back with a number of answers to justify your feelings.
 You may recall moments when she helped you out, motivated you, supported you and so forth.
 Also think of those moments when you had an argument with your friend, or when they opposed you or weren’t there for you.